Willycanarias/VR-Setup-Example-without-headsets-/README.md

 I know controls are not that easy to learn, but it's not easy to mock virtual reality without the proper tools either.

-I hope you get some useful ides from here.
+I hope you get some useful ideas from here.